silentrob/hello-superscript/Readme.md

 As we can see we have added one Gambit and One Reply as expected.
 We also have two topics, one called `main`, and one the system creates called `random`.

+#### Lets streamline this step
+You can lean on NPM to run commands directly, and I have added that script to the package.json file, so from now on, we can just type: `npm run reload` and it call the cleanup script for us.

+### Starting the client
 * Running a client

 The next step is to see the bot in action, for that we will fire up our first client and chat with our new bot.
 SuperScript will work with on any messaging platform.
 Slack, Telegram, Twilio, IRC, WebSockets or anything that exposes text output and a way to reply.